 Note: The platform size is selected based on the body size of the rodent.
 The animal should be able to sit properly on the platform without the ability to walk around.

 2.1.3 Open the pre-settings window by double-clicking on the software, select New group and choose the group name, the number of subjects, the species and strains.
-Select a variable stimulus: spatial/temporal frequency, contrast sensitivity, speed or orientation in the drop-down menu, then press OK.
+Select a variable stimulus: spatial/temporal frequency, contrast sensitivity, speed or orientation in the drop-down menu, then press Create New Group.

 2.1.4 Focus on the platform by manipulating the focus ring of the camera on top of the chamber and calibrate the system by aligning (drag and drop) the red circle around the black circle on the platform.